Estimating Effects of Long-Term Treatments: Conclusions and Future Research

 \section{Conclusions and Future Research}

 In this paper, we propose a longitudinal surrogate framework to estimate the long-term effects of long-term treatments using data collected from short-term experiments, which has remained an open challenge in the existing literature.
 We used two real-world long-term experiments conducted on WeChat to validate the effectiveness of our proposed framework.
-Our framework emphasizes the practical relevance of effectively applying our method in real-world A/B testing scenarios, allowing practitioners to evaluate the effects of long-term product updates without incurring high costs and an extended waiting period.
+Our framework emphasizes the practical relevance of applying our method in real-world A/B testing scenarios, allowing practitioners to evaluate the effects of long-term product updates without incurring high costs and an extended waiting period.
+We discuss the limitations of our model in Section~\ref{sec:appendix:limitation}, by providing examples when our modeling assumptions do not hold.
+This serves as a cautionary note on when to apply our method in practice.

 We outline several future research directions.
 One such direction is the integration of our concept of estimating future experimental effects with the existing literature on optimal stopping in A/B testing~\citep{deng2016continuous,xiong2023optimal,berman2022false}.
 Specifically, a valuable direction would be developing a method to optimally determine the parameter $T_E$, the experimental period duration.
 This approach would allow practitioners to conclude the experiment earlier, thereby directing towards the most beneficial treatment arm more efficiently.
 Second, it would be interesting to combine structural information, such as user behavior modeling, with estimating the effects of long-term treatments.
 In our current empirical study, we recognize that certain outcome variables, such as retention rates and subscription fees, may not show significant changes in the short term, due to factors such as data scarcity.
 Leveraging structural information may potentially improve the performance when the data sample is limited.

 {\SingleSpacedXI

 }